-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Mitchell: Well, what did they find?

 Trump: There’s only two answers, dishonesty or incompetence.
 There’s just no way.
 Look.
 There’s no way.
 And on the other thing, I said too, there is no way.
-I mean, there’s no way that these things could have been you know, you have all these different people that voted but they don’t live in Georgia anymore.
+I mean, there’s no way that these things could have been, you know, you have all these different people that voted, but they don’t live in Georgia anymore.
 What was that number, Cleta?
-That was a pretty good number too.
+That was a pretty good number, too.

 Mitchell: The number who have registered out of state after they moved from Georgia.
-And so they had a date when they moved from Georgia, they registered to vote out of state.
-And then it’s like 4,500, I don’t have that number right in front of me.
+And so they had a date when they moved from Georgia, they registered to vote out of state, and then it’s like 4,500, I don’t have that number right in front of me.

-Trump: And then they came back in and they voted.
+Trump: And then they came back in, and they voted.

 Mitchell: And voted.
 Yeah.